 So what brought me, the baker, the miller, the farmer, and the labor together?
 I demanded bread and they, via their production chain, provided it.
 This was true in 1776 and remains true today.
 Demand fuels supply, and then supply caters to demand.
 So, you say, “Dustin, all that is lovely.
 What does that have to do with me, a boots-on-the-ground appraiser?”, a great question actually.
 Thank you for asking!

-Part of your job, part of your due diligence, is to measure supply and demand for real estate in a particular market at a particular time.
+Part of your job, part of your due diligence, fall outside just figuring out which are the best shares to buy UK now, and is to measure supply and demand for real estate in a particular market at a particular time.
 First you measure the general demand and supply for properties in a market.
 Then you measure the demand there is for properties more-or-less similar to the subject.
 (If you think this sounds a lot like SR1-3(a) and (b), congratulations!
 You’re right!
 It does!).

 So, Smith was right (and boring).
 An economy is basically a really big marketplace where those who demand can meet those who supply, and they both can satisfy their mutual needs.
 We appraisers do not supply a tangible good.
 We supply an intangible service, for which clients are willing to exchange money.
 One of the tangible goods we supply is the quantity of demand there is for a specific type of real estate, as well as the supply of it.
 When there is less of that good while demand for it is constant, its price usually rises.
 When there is too much of it, prices drop until sellers are again willing to exchange money for it.